Tiagow-san/Tiagow-san/README.md

 - 🏫 I'm a student of Analysis and Development of Systems in Estácio de Sá University
 - 👨‍💻 Currently working on JavaScript, HTML, CSS and Python
 - 🎯 Aiming to become a full stack web developer
-- 📚 Addicted in reading books
+- 📚 Addicted in reading books and learning.
 ---

 <div align="center">